andreapassini/RTGP/RTGP_LAB/project/project01/README.md

 - **Wind**

 ## **Collisions**

+COLLISIONS_ITERATIONS:  Number of times that the collision calculation is repeated

 ### **Detection**
 Since the only other object in the scene is a sphere, the collision with the sphere can be trivially found by comparing the distance of the particle with the centre of the sphere and the radius. (if its magnitude is less => COLLISION FOUND)